switchupcb/disgo/contribution/CONTRIBUTING.md

 Disgo is currently a PROOF OF CONCEPT.
 Here are the steps required in order to complete it:

-1. Generate **Request** code using https://github.com/switchupcb/disgo/pull/3.
-2. Implement Client (OAuth).
+1. Implement Client (OAuth).
-3. Implement Gateway (WebSocket, Events).
+2. Implement Gateway (WebSocket, Events).
-4. Implement Rate Limits.
+3. Implement Rate Limits.
-5. Implement Sharding.
+4. Implement Sharding.
-6. Implement Cache (which is likely where most effort lies; caching is difficult).
+5. Implement Cache (which is likely where most effort lies; caching is difficult).

 In addition, we must make [decisions](/contribution/libraries/) for the following:
 1. UDP connections (Voice)